melmanm/melmanm.github.io/_posts/draft-2024-11-17-article16-popups-in-csharp-wpf-mvvm.md

     </Grid>
 </UserControl>
 ```
+Using DataTemplates, `DialogView.xaml` renders actual dialog content, based on content ViewModel type, specified in `DialogView.xaml` DataContext.

-`DialogView` can be now used as the last element of MainWindow View.
+`DialogView` can be used as the last element of MainWindow View.

 ```xml
 <Window ..>